michaelschaub/generalizedLouvain/README.md

 -----------------------------------------------------------------------------

-The code implements a generalized Louvain optimization algorithm which can be used to optimzed several objective functions, e.g., the ones discussed in the article:
+The code implements a generalized Louvain optimization algorithm which can be used to optimized several objective functions, e.g., the ones discussed in the article:

 Michael T. Schaub, Jean-Charles Delvenne, Renaud Lambiotte, Mauricio Barahona "Multiscale dynamical embeddings of complex networks"